noun “project”

 verb “project”

-project; he projects; past projected, part. projected; ger. projecting
+infinitive project; he projects; past tense projected; past part. projected; ger. projecting

 The rocky outcrop projects into the sea, creating a natural harbor.